U01 Achieving Sustainable Development: The Role for Earth Sciences

 US-NCGG co-conveners: Stephen McNutt (IAVCEI, USA), Ester Sztein (NAS, USA)

 The International Union of Geodesy and Geophysics (IUGG) and the American Geophysical Union (AGU) hereafter known as AGU-IUGG will celebrate the centennial epoch of their founding in 2018 and 2019.
-The AGU-IUGG agree to jointly sponsor two successive meetings in association with the AGU 2018 Fall Meeting in Washington, D.C., USA, 10-14 December 2018 (Meeting 1: Conference on Disaster Science) and the 27th IUGG General Assembly in Montreal, Canada, 8-18 July 2019 (Meeting 2: Symposium on Georisk Reduction: Science, Resources, and Governmental Action).
+The AGU-IUGG agree to jointly sponsor two successive meetings in association with the AGU 2018 Fall Meeting in Washington, D.C., USA, 10-14 December 2018 (Meeting 1: Symposium on Disaster Science held on 9 December 2018) and the 27th IUGG General Assembly in Montreal, Canada, 8-18 July 2019 (Meeting 2: Symposium on Georisk Reduction: Science, Resources, and Governmental Action to be held on 14 July 2019).
 The AGU-IUGG expect that these meetings will create mechanisms for improved coordination between scientists, engineers, decision-makers disaster managers, and financiers to address the challenges of growing impacts of natural hazards upon society.
 The meetings will (i) address genesis of natural mega-hazard events and resultant disasters; (ii) focus upon models for implementation and the building of partnerships for science-based disaster prevention, mitigation and recovery and present exemplary case studies; (iii) bring together representatives of the scientific community, government agencies, policy experts, and commercial entities such as the insurance and banking sectors; (iv) focus upon the promotion of collaborations between new technologies for disaster early warning and improved forecast modelling; and (v) strive for the development of a holistic model for hazard and disaster mitigation.

 U03 Mathematics of Planet Earth: The Science of Data